Opinion | J.D. Vance’s repulsive spin about Putin and Ukraine faces a new test

 This attracted no media attention.
 But Ohio Democrats very much took notice.
 Timken is gaining momentum in the primary: Sen. Rob Portman recently endorsed her, and three other Republican senators just followed suit.

-Democrats think this means she may be the choice of Senate Minority Leader Mitch McConnell’s (R-Ky.) wing of the party against the Trump wing.
+Democrats think this means she might be the choice of Senate Minority Leader Mitch McConnell’s (R-Ky.) wing of the party against the Trump wing.
 If she wins, she’d face Rep. Tim Ryan, the expected Democratic nominee.

 To be clear, Timken’s position is in many ways silly.
 Because she’s running in a GOP primary, she’s required to blame Russian aggression on President Biden’s supposed weakness, juxtaposed against Trump’s alleged “strength.”